From September 14th, 2019, new European regulation has required Strong Customer Authentication (SCA) for online payments from European customers.

 A cumbersome payout process might even inspire marketplace users to circumvent the platform altogether.
 Particularly for marketplaces that rely on customers and providers meeting in the real world—as is the case for most rental and services marketplaces—the temptation to take the payments off the platform is already high.

-Furthermore, 3D Secure typically redirects the user to card issuer’s website or opens a pop-up window that is controlled by a third party.
+Furthermore, 3D Secure typically redirects the user to the card issuer’s website or opens a pop-up window that is controlled by a third party.
 The new window is often co-branded by the customer’s bank and payment card company.
 The marketplace has no control over the user experience.

 This can be a major UX hitch and also create concerns about safety.